Kowloon City: Transport

 Kowloon City is served by Sung Wong Toi station of the Tuen Ma line.

 Demographics

 In 2016, about 33% of the Thai people living in Hong Kong resided in Kowloon City.
-Accordingly there is a concentration of Thai businesses there.
+Accordingly, there is a concentration of Thai businesses there.
 Proposed redevelopment in 2022 threatened the Thai businesses.

 Education

 Pooi To Primary School is in Kowloon City.

 Kowloon City is in Primary One Admission (POA) School Net 41.
 Within the school net are multiple aided schools (operated independently but funded with government money) and Kowloon Tong Government Primary School.

+Hong Kong Public Libraries maintains the Kowloon City Public Library in the Kowloon City Municipal Services Building.